bsamseth/.emacs.d/README.md

 # Emacs configuration
 This repository contains a full Emacs configuration.
-The aim is that everything needed to get this working is to clone this repository.
-This is however not guarantied, and many dependencies might need to be resolved.
-Also note that many of these files are not required, but still included.
+The aim is that everything needed to get it working is to clone this repository.
+This is tested to some extent, but any dependencies might need to be resolved.
+Also note that many of these files are not required in order to have a fully functional configuration.

 ## Structure
 The structure of this configuration is as follows: